 A young experiment with democracy and a shared national love for fried food, the United States has a long, unique history, especially with producing some of our favorite films and television shows.
 Add in an enthusiastic love for baseball and (American) football, and you’d come close to arriving at the image of American culture.

 The U.S. is a massive place, with each state containing its own history; and when you’re going from one side to another, it feels as if you’re going from planet to planet.

 At any university in the U.S., they are interested in welcoming students from everywhere in the world.
-The classes are all delivered in English, and the universities offer extra help and assistance to students who are travelling from other countries.
+The classes are all delivered in English, and the universities and graduate schools offer extra help and assistance to students who are travelling from other countries.
 And, though the majority of Americans speak English, there is no official national language in the U.S.

 All over the U.S., universities offer a lot of topics and degree programmes that you can choose from.
 Some of the biggest names, at the biggest Ivy League schools, teach programmes in the subject you’re most interested in.
 Here are some of the subjects you can consider:

 In every major city in the U.S., you’ll find a large, diverse community of people that live nearby the university of your dreams.
 Take a look at some of the big cities to choose from: